 The tragedy in Paisley Close was the last straw, a wake-up call for both the long-suffering population and the authorities.
 In 1867, the Council and Lord Provost William Chambers passed the City Improvement Act.
 Some of the most dilapidated houses were evacuated and torn down, wiping entire closes off the map.
 The buildings were replaced by modern ones – still without plumbing for the most part, but at least they were stable.

 Among the newly built tenements was the one now standing at the entrance of Paisley Close.
 Above the alley there is a lintel showing the face of a young boy along with the words, “Heave awa’ chaps, I’m no deid yet!”
 It reminds us of the tragic collapse of 1861, but in a more optimistic way: The pictured boy was named Joseph McIvor, 12 years old at the time.
 When the rescuers looking for survivors under the rubble were almost ready to give up, they suddenly heard him shouting the now iconic words.

 However, would a 12-year-old Scot in the 19th century have used a word like chaps?
 Probably not.
 Perhaps the artist who engraved the lintel was an Englishman, or maybe it was supposed to be more understandable for English visitors?
 We’ll never know, but fortunately, it helps us remember how the Old Town took its first steps into a brighter future.

-Edinburgh's Old Town is littered with fascinating stories, join our Secrets of the Royal Mile to find out even more!
+Edinburgh's Old Town is littered with fascinating stories.
+Join our Secrets of the Royal Mile at 10am and 1pm Thursday-Sunday to find out even more!